NEUBIAS/training-resources/workshops/image-ethics-and-data-integrity.md

 - Inspect the images:
     - Did the drug affect the amount of the nuclear protein?
 - Adjust the lookup-tables (LUTs) of both images to be the same
-- Add the LUT calibration to both images
+- Add a LUT calibration to both images

 ### Formative Assessment